Cover image from Jonathan Koppenhaver’s Twitter. 5 minute read.

 We understand that it’s a smart PR move for Pornhub to jump on an opportunity to give visibility to this serious issue, but it’s extremely problematic and we’ll tell you why.

-Raising awareness on DV by day, selling abusive content by night
+Raising awareness on DV while selling abusive content

 Pornhub is one of the world’s leading porn sites, which means that it is one of the world’s leading promoters of fetishizing sexual abuse, including domestic violence.